hellogustav/elixir_email_reply_parser/README.md

 # ElixirEmailReplyParser

-An Elixir port of https://github.com/zapier/email-reply-parser
+An Elixir port of https://github.com/github/email_reply_parser as well as (especially) its port  of https://github.com/zapier/email-reply-parser

 ## Installation